World Sweeper Logo

 A Data-Driven Approach to Enhance Street Sweeping for Water Quality

 Street sweeping can be a highly effective practice for protecting and improving water quality by removing the wide range of pollutants that accumulate on road surfaces.
 Street sweeping programs, however, often arenÕt designed with water quality and pollutant removal in mind and the potential benefits of street sweeping for stormwater can go unrealized.
-The City of Los Angeles Watershed Protection Division and Larry Walker Associates will share a data-driven approach for integrating stormwater quality priorities into an enhanced street sweeping program by addressing critical questions like how, when, and where to sweep to maximize water quality benefit.
+The City of Los Angeles Watershed Protection Division and Larry Walker Associates shared a data-driven approach for integrating stormwater quality priorities into an enhanced street sweeping program by addressing critical questions like how, when, and where to sweep to maximize water quality benefit.

 Measuring Runoff Water Quality Improvement From Street Sweeping in Southern California